Go north, way north, for a taste of life that goes back millennia, writes Alexander Robertson.

 The camp is basic, with solar-panel power, flushing toilets and cool running showers to wash the Deet from your skin at the end of the day.
 The water supply offers some of the best drinking water, pumped up from an underground bore.
 Visitors are taken back to real Australia — basic living, with little dependence on technology.
 So long, Wi-Fi and modern luxuries.

 In a nature-dominated world, you are its guest.
 When living with taipans, black adders and pythons, I prefer a proactive, not reactive, approach.
-Before bed I recommend getting down on all fours from a distance with a head torch to make sure no snake is bunking below.
+Before bed I recommend getting down on all fours with a head torch to make sure no snake is bunking below.

 THE WAY OF LIFE